xp44mm/Notebook/F#/Programming with Objects.md

         { X = p.X - v.DX; Y = p.Y - v.DY }
 ```

-Overloads must be unique by signature, and you should take care to make sure your overload set isn’t too ambiguous—the more overloads you use, the more type annotations users of your types will need to add.
+Overloads must be unique by signature, and you should take care to make sure your overload set isn't too ambiguous—the more overloads you use, the more type annotations users of your types will need to add.

 ## Defining Object Types with Mutable State

-All the types you’ve seen so far in this chapter have been immutable.
-For example, the values of the Vector2D types shown in Listing 6-1 and Listing 6-2 can’t be modified after they’re created.
+All the types you've seen so far in this chapter have been immutable.
+For example, the values of the Vector2D types shown in Listing 6-1 and Listing 6-2 can't be modified after they're created.
 Sometimes you may need to define mutable objects, particularly because object programming is a generally useful technique for encapsulating a mutable and evolving state.
 Listing 6-4 shows the definition of a mutable representation of a 2D vector.

 #### Listing 6-4.
 An Object Type with State